Dev1nxavier/trafficmonitoring/README.md

 ## Prerequisites

 *   The **[Android Studio](https://developer.android.com/studio/index.html)**
     IDE.
-This sample has been tested on Android Studio Bumblebee.
+This code was developed and tested on Android Studio Flagmingo.

-*   A physical Android device with a minimum OS version of SDK 24 (Android 7.0 - Nougat) with developer mode enabled.
+*   A physical Android device with a minimum OS version of SDK 30 (Android 7.0 - Nougat) with developer mode enabled.
 The process of enabling developer mode may vary by device.
 This device will also need to have the latest version of Google Play Services installed.